ananttheant/VR-Flying-Platform/README.md

 4. HTC Vive, and other OpenVR Compatible devices

 # Extra
-If you're a lazy developer like me and don't always feel like pluging in you HMD, i've added a tool, to move the camera when you keep pressing right Mouse Button and drag it.
-(Only Works in Editor)
+If you're a lazy developer like me and don't always feel like pluging in you HMD, i've added a tool, to move the camera when you keep pressing right Mouse Button and drag it(Only Works in Editor).

 And the left mouse to move and stop the platform.